huggingface/coreml-examples/DepthProSample/README.md

 ## Instructions

-1. Download models from [huggingface](https://huggingface.co/KeighBee/DepthPro-CoreML) and place them in the models folder in `DepthProSample`.
+1. Download models from [huggingface](https://huggingface.co/KeighBee/coreml-DepthPro) and place them in the models folder in `DepthProSample`.
-2. Rename `depthpro_pruned_quantized.mlpackage` to `DepthProMetersPrunedQuantized.mlpackage`
-3. Rename `depthpro_pruned_quantized_inverse_depth_normalized.mlpackage` to `DepthProNIDPrunedQuantized.mlpackage`
-4. Open `DepthProSample.xcodeproj` in XCode.
+2. Open `DepthProSample.xcodeproj` in XCode.
-5. Build & run the project!
+3. Build & run the project!

 ## Download

-CoreML packages are available in [KeighBee/DepthPro-CoreML](https://huggingface.co/KeighBee/DepthPro-CoreML).
+CoreML packages are available in [KeighBee/coreml-DepthPro](https://huggingface.co/KeighBee/coreml-DepthPro).

 Install `huggingface-cli`